 My name is Tom and I am a game designer and writer based in Paris, France.
 I am currently available for work and I would love to hear about your project!

 What I enjoy most about video games is the sheer variety of situations their development involves.
 There is no time to be bored when you have to conceptualize, research, write, actually integrate and debug your work.
 Each task comes with its own mindset and skillset, making sure you never stay stuck and always move on to something new.

-Outside of video games, I mostly write short Science Fiction and Fantasy stories: you can read them on my blog, though they are all in French for the moment.
-I’m planning to add a section in English in the future.
+Outside of video games, I mostly write short Science Fiction and Fantasy stories.
+You can read them on my personal blog!
+(Texts only in French so far.)

 In my free time I read, cook, play video games and tabletop rpgs and scan the internet for random knowledge and useless trivia.
 You never know what piece of knowledge might come in handy for your next project.

 I also enjoy participating in all kinds of challenges!
 Challenges are a good way to step out of your comfort zone and learn new tricks and stuff about yourself.
 You’ll find below a short description of some of my favorites.
 If you know about other fun challenges, make sure to tell me about it!

 Short for National Novel Writing Month, it consists in writing a 50-thousand-word novel in 30 days (typically during November).
 It’s very hard, especially for someone mostly used to short stories like me, but it’s really gratifying to see what you are able to do under this kind of constraints!